 The application process is however far from straight forward.
 You will need to seek endorsement either from your university or the DIT that your business venture is viable and that you are adequately skilled and committed to run the business.
 Once endorsed, you then need to apply to the Home Office for the visa.

-With so much at stake, it’s important to ensure it is the most suitable route for your needs, and that you follow the application process and submit all required documentation to avoid issues, delays or even refusal of your application.
+With so much at stake, it’s important to ensure it is the most suitable route for your needs, particularly in light of the route’s imminent closure.

 Making a Tier 1 Graduate Entrepreneur Visa application